theDevArmy/theHackCalendar/partnership-guidelines.md

 # theDevArmy Community Partnership Guidelines

-**Last Updated:** *December 25, 2024*
+**Last Updated:** *January 5, 2025*

 ## Objective

-This document outlines the guidelines for community collaborations with theDevArmy and theHackCalendar.
+This document outlines the guidelines for community collaborations with **theDevArmy** and **theHackCalendar**.
 The aim is to ensure mutual benefits and a smooth partnership process.

+## About theDevArmy

+theDevArmy is a community of 4000+ hackers dedicated to strengthening the Indian Hackathon Ecosystem.
+We started an initative called theHackCalendar where we try to list all the Indian Hackathons at one place, which makes it easier for the hackers to find and participate in the hackathons easily.
+We also send monthly newsletter with the latest hackathons to keep our community updated.

 ## Eligibility Criteria